crisluengo/mdx_math_svg/README.md

 ```
 You might already be using plugins.
 In this case, simply add the `mdx_math_svg_cache` plugin to the list.

-The plugin code contains the string `'math_cache'` twice.
+The plugin code contains the string `'math_cache'`.
 This is the name of the cache file.
 Feel free to
 change its name and/or location.

-This cache doesn't interact well with the cache the Pelican uses.
+This cache doesn't interact well with the cache that Pelican uses.
 Since it purges equations not processed
 during the current session, only equations used during the last run of Pelican will be kept.
 Pages cached
-by Pelican won't be processed by this plugin.
+by Pelican won't be processed by this plugin, and hence their equations will be purged from the cache.

 ### Configuration parameters